Zeigren/bookstack_docker/README.md

 ### [Docker Compose](https://docs.docker.com/compose/)

-You'll need to create a `config` folder and put the relevant configuration files you created/modified into it.
+You'll need to create a `config` folder and put the `bookstack_nginx.conf`, your SSL certificate, and SSL key in it.

 Run with `docker-compose up -d`.
 View using `127.0.0.1:9080`.